 In 2018 the Association completed a comprehensive review of its governance documentation and produced a full Framework of Governance document aimed at supporting Board Members.
 During 2018/19 the Board commissioned an independent audit of its governance arrangements and considered a report which made recommendations for a number of minor changes.
-The Association's internal auditor will review how these changes have been implemented during 2019/20.
+The Association's internal auditor reviewed how these changes have been implemented during 2019/20 as part of the Boards arrangements for assuring itself that the Association was compliant with the SHRs Standards of Governance and Financial Management.
+In this regard, the Association undertook a major operation in relation to preparing supporting documentation for its Annual Assurance Statement to the SHR and submitted this during 2019/20.